 Although this was usually a slow-growing tumor, after few months I realized I was losing my hearing faster than expected, and the dizziness was affecting my everyday life.
 I have always strived to be the best of the best, so I decided to seek help from a place I had trusted with my non-Hodgkin’s lymphoma: MD Anderson.

-When I met with Franco DeMonte, M.D., a brain surgeon with the Skull Base Tumor Program at MD Anderson, I wanted to be sure that he realized I was not some ordinary "older person" who was content spending the remaining years of her life sitting calmly watching TV.
+Balancing the options When I met with Franco DeMonte, M.D., a brain surgeon with the Skull Base Tumor Program at MD Anderson, I wanted to be sure that he realized I was not some ordinary "older person" who was content spending the remaining years of her life sitting calmly watching TV.

 After additional testing, Dr. DeMonte shared the results.
 As we went over the findings together, I asked him my list of many questions.
 Not once did he tire of them, even though I asked some of them two or three times in different ways, hoping for a different response.

 I appreciated that Dr. DeMonte told it like it was, gave me my options and then shared his advice.
 I was never pressured one way or another, and the decision was mine.

 After discussing the treatment options with my family, we decided on surgery to remove the acoustic neuroma.
 I was told the surgery would last four to eight hours, with five to seven days in the hospital.
 There were some possible side effects, but I decided, for me, the risks were worth taking.

 On the day of surgery, I was nervous to say the least, and at one point began to have second thoughts.
 That’s when Dr. DeMonte came to my bed in pre-op, and asked if I was ready to go.
 There is something about the assuredness he projects that let me know everything was going to be OK.

 Up and kicking after surgery The surgery went better than expected and without any of the possible complications.
 The hospital stay was shorter than we anticipated, and I was discharged with a brand-new hairstyle and one less tumor.